aguirre/bamazon/README.md

 <img src="images/lowinv.png" alt="View Low Inventory">

-#### If a manager selects `Add to Inventory`, your app will display a prompt that will let the manager "add more" of any item currently in the store.
+#### If a manager selects `Add to Inventory`, the app will display a prompt that will let the manager "add more" of any item currently in the store.

 ### Example of Add to Inventory: